From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 - Lemos Farm

-Open: Contact the farms for hours and entrance fees or drive around the area at your convenient time.
+Open: Contact the farms to find out about the opening hours and entrance fees or drive around the area at your convenient time.

 5. Wildflowers in Joshua Tree